-- Rick Steves, author and TV host, Rick Steves’ Europe.
+Rick Steves, author and TV host, Rick Steves' Europe.
 He might be the best known American expert on European travel, with dozens of books on travel destinations and a travel series on public television.
 He also wants pot to be legal.
-While Steves himself hasn’t contributed to either legalization initiative in 2012, the committee to promote Washington’s ballot initiative has reported taking in $100,000 from Steves since last year, according to Washington’s campaign-finance disclosure website.
+While Steves himself hasn't contributed to either legalization initiative in 2012, the committee to promote Washington's ballot initiative has reported taking in $150,000 from his company, Rick Steves' Europe, since last year.

 George Zimmer, founder and CEO, Men's Wearhouse.
 You're gonna like the way your state looks with legalized marijuana: George Zimmer guarantees it.
 The Men's Wearhouse CEO has not donated to either of this year's state campaigns, but he backed Prop.
 19 in California in 2010 to the tune of $50,000, and he's known as a major supporter of pot legalization